rash-sh/rash/rash_book/src/tasks.md

 # Tasks

-`tasks` are main execution unit.
-They need a module and admits some optional fields described below.
+`tasks` are the main execution unit.
+They need a module and admit some optional fields described below.

 ```yaml
 {{#include ../../examples/copy.rh:3:}}